Go to Reviews.org AU Edition

 Then there’s Xfinity’s 1.2 TB data cap.
 Sure, you can upgrade to unlimited data, but it’ll cost you extra.

-AT&T Fiber: Also great fiber internet speeds
+AT&T Fiber: Best fiber internet speeds on the West Coast

 AT&T Fiber churns out fast speeds and low latency—if you can get it where you live.